imollm/aish/README.md

-# AISH - Artificial Intelligence Shell Assistant
+# AISHA - Artificial Intelligence Shell Assistant

 This assistant allows you to ask to AI for a specific shell command.